Rich182182/exoplanet-detector/README.md

 - Conda (Miniconda/Anaconda) **preferred** OR Python + venv
 - Node.js 16+ and npm (or yarn)

-> Ensure the model artifact files the backend expects are present in the backend folder (filenames defined in `backend/main.py`).

 ---

 ## A) Recommended: conda (copy-paste)